Personal Loan for 550 CIBIL Score 2026 – NBFC & Fintech Options at 18%–36%

 What Does a CIBIL Score of 550 Mean?

 A CIBIL score of 550 is on the lower side of the credit range.
 It usually builds up from missed payments, high credit card usage, or past settlements.
 Banks tend to be cautious here, but not every lender looks at it the same way.
 Many NBFCs focus more on your current repayment capacity.
 If your salary is consistent and your existing obligations are under control, your chances improve, even at this score.
 The only difference is that Personal Loan Interest Rates may be a bit higher.
+If you’re unsure of your exact number, it’s worth taking a moment to check your cibil score before exploring your options.

 What are the Personal Loan Options for a CIBIL Score of 550?